MLRiida09/MLRiida09/README.md

-I build engaging websites and mobile apps that bring ideas to life
+I build engaging websites and mobile apps that bring ideas to life and i hold a Master’s degree in Industrial Automation and Industrial Computing .

 ## 🏭 Industrial Automation Expertise